Executive Training on Investment Treaties and Arbitration for Government Officials

 - State attorneys responsible for defending the state in investor-state arbitral proceedings or overseeing outside counsel;

-- Government regulators – whether responsible for areas of taxation, environmental regulation, investments in mining and infrastructure, or other areas – whose actions are often challenged in investor-state arbitration and for whom the content of investment treaties can have important practical implications;
+- Members of parliament or congress responsible for investment policy, including setting parameters for negotiations, ratifying treaties, and adopting implementing legislation; Government regulators whose actions are often challenged in investor-state arbitration and for whom the content of investment treaties can have important practical implications;

 - Officials in investment promotion agencies who may be asked about investment treaties, and whose actions can also give rise to investment treaty claims;

 - State and local officials who want a better understanding of how investment treaties and investment arbitration can be relevant for and impact their roles and responsibilities; and

 - Representatives of development institutions and inter-governmental organizations working on issues relating to international investment law and policy.

 Through this virtual program, government officials will increase their knowledge of the international investment law and policy landscape, better equipping them to deal with this complex and ever-evolving field with wide ranging implications for myriad areas of law and policy, and direct consequences for host-state liability.

 When and how will the training be delivered?

 The sessions will take place live on Zoom from October 3-7, 2022 from 9am - 11:30am EST. They will be hosted as a combination of lectures, Q&A, and guided discussions.
 The program syllabus and background materials will be available through the course platform Canvas.
 Sessions will be taught by leading academics and practitioners and will be tailored to uniquely address issues relevant to governments.